-The 2018 Times Higher Education World University Rankings’ table for computer science employs the same rigorous and balanced range of 13 performance indicators used in the overall World University Rankings, but the methodology has been recalibrated to suit the individual fields.
+The 2019 Times Higher Education World University Rankings table for computer science subjects uses the same rigorous and balanced range of 13 performance indicators as the overall World University Rankings, but the methodology has been recalibrated to suit the individual fields.

 To raise your university’s global profile with Times Higher Education, please contact email@example.com

 To unlock the data behind THE’s rankings, and access a range of analytical and benchmarking tools, contact firstname.lastname@example.org